spences10/scottspence.me/src/pages/md/faq.md

 - Right now, for me, it's more about learning and progressing with the technology than it's about salary.

+- I'm not going to be giving a number for my salary because it'll be use it to cap any offer made to me.
+In other words, my old salary becomes what's known in **behavioral economics** as an anchor.

 - If you don't want to give me a exact number then a range would be fine, but really the previous point covers it 😊.